hl7ch/ch-orf/input/pagecontent/index.md

-The CH **O**rder & **R**eferral by **F**orm (CH ORF) implementation guide and its derivates describe how forms for eReferrals, requests for information (such as diagnostic imaging results, lab results, discharge reports etc.) can be defined, deployed and used in order to achieve a syntactical and semantically consistent cross enterprise information exchange.
+The CH **O**rder & **R**eferral by **F**orm (CH ORF) implementation guide and its derivatives describe how forms for eReferrals, requests for information (such as diagnostic imaging results, lab results, discharge reports etc.) can be defined, deployed and used in order to achieve a syntactical and semantically consistent cross enterprise information exchange.

-Whereas CH ORF is the "mother"-implementation guide defining attributes and value sets necessary in all sorts of order and referrals (such as patient name, order placer and order filler, insurance data etc.), derivates cover specific use cases thus defining dedicated attributes and value sets needed there.
+Whereas CH ORF is the "mother"-implementation guide defining attributes and value sets necessary in all sorts of order and referrals (such as patient name, order placer and order filler, insurance data etc.), derivatives cover specific use cases thus defining dedicated attributes and value sets needed there.
 Currently under development are CH eTOC for electronic transition of care, CH RAD Order for imaging services and CH LAB Order for laboratory orders.

 All support creation and domain wide deployment of forms for structured and coded information exchange.
 Because the implementation guide relies heavily on the FHIR resources Questionnaire and QuestionnaireResponse, forms are addressed here as Questionnaires.

 All IG derived from CH Orf use FHIR defined resources – Composition, Questionnaire, QuestionnaireResponse, Patient, PractitionerRole, Practitioner, Organization, ServiceRequest and Bundle from FHIR R4.
 For details on HL7 FHIR R4 see [http://hl7.org/fhir/r4](http://hl7.org/fhir/r4).

-CH ORF and its derivates are derived from the implementation guides [HL7 Structured Data Capture - STU 3](http://hl7.org/fhir/uv/sdc/STU3/index.html) and [CH Core](https://fhir.ch/ig/ch-core/index.html).
+CH ORF and its derivatives are derived from the implementation guides [HL7 Structured Data Capture - STU 3](http://hl7.org/fhir/uv/sdc/STU3/index.html) and [CH Core](https://fhir.ch/ig/ch-core/index.html).

 <div markdown="1" class="stu-note">
 [Significant changes, open and closed issues](changelog.html)